-All forms of hazing in initiations shall be prohibited in any group meeting on school premises.
-No initiation shall be held for any noncurricular student group which will bring criticism to the school system or be degrading to the student.
+All forms of hazing shall be prohibited in any group meeting on school premises.
+No initiation shall be held for any noncurricular student group which will be degrading to the student.

 The school district, through the building principal, retains the authority to prohibit meetings which otherwise would be unlawful.
-Further, nothing in this policy shall be construed to limit the authority of the school to maintain discipline on school premises, to protect the wellbeing of students and faculty and to insure that attendance at meetings is voluntary.
+Further, nothing in this policy shall be construed to limit the authority of the school to maintain discipline on school premises, to protect the well-being of students and faculty and to insure that attendance at meetings is voluntary.
 Neither shall anything in this policy be used to imply that the school is sponsoring a noncurricular student group.
 No public funding or support shall be extended to noncurricular student groups other than an opportunity to meet on school premises.